Home Maintenance Misconceptions You Need to Stop believing

 Myth 1: Lemon Slices Keep Garbage Disposal Clean

 The lemon slices will build up and clog your pipe or even cause a breakage.
-This is dangerous, as it poses potential long-term damage to your garbage disposal unit.
-Instead of using whole lemons, squeeze it out and use the juice instead.
-This keeps it clean and helps with reducing the stench.
+This is dangerous, as it potentially damages your garbage disposal unit.
+Instead of using whole lemons, squeeze them out and use the juice instead.
+This keeps the pipe clean and helps reduce the stench.

 Myth 2: You Only Need to Clean the Gutter During Autumn

-Many people believe that you only need to clean your gutter during or after the fall, as it’s only when the leaves fall.
-However, gutters often get clogged with various kinds of debris, resulting in poor water flow and rainwater damaging your property.
+Many believe you only need to clean your gutter during or after the fall, as it’s only when the leaves fall.
+However, gutters often get clogged with debris, resulting in poor water flow and rainwater damaging your property.
 The collected debris and dirt can also attract insects and other animals.
-Make sure always to include it in your cleaning schedule regardless of the season.
+Always include it in your cleaning schedule regardless of the season.

 Myth 3: Turning Off the Air Conditioner or Heater Saves You Electricity Bills